Charity, Community Events and BBQ's

-Food Standards Australia New Zealand has developed a series of fact sheets to assist charity and community groups with their fundraising event such as cake stalls and BBQ’s.
+Food Standards Australia New Zealand has developed a series of Charity and Community Organisation Fact sheets to assist with their fundraising event such as cake stalls and BBQ’s.

 All food businesses, whether you are running a restaurant or a cake stall must comply with the Food Safety Standards.
-The temporary event guideline has been developed to make food businesses aware of their legal requirements and to suggest ways to assure food safety at the event.
+The Temporary Event Guidelines (PDF) has been developed to make food businesses aware of their legal requirements and to suggest ways to assure food safety at the event.

 Before you get started

 If you are handling or preparing high risk foods, you'll need to notify your food business details to City of Newcastle on (02) 4974 2000 and advise of dates of your planned event, contact details on the day and that you have read and will comply with attached information regarding Charity and Community Events.

 Low risk events such as cake stalls and bbq's are exempt from the notification requirement.
 You only need to complete the application form for a section 68 Approval is you stall is on public land.
 Private land (such as at Bunnings) does not require a section 68 Approval.

 Skills and Knowledge